AI Integration Security

 raise SecurityError("Unauthorized")

-1. Treat LLM output as user-influenced
+1. Treat every LLM output as user-influenced, because it is.

-3. Never sole decision-maker for security-critical actions
+3. Never let the model be the sole decision-maker for anything security-critical.

-4. Log prompts, responses, tool calls
+4. Log the prompts, responses, and tool calls so you can see what happened.

-5. Rate limit aggressively
+5. Rate limit aggressively.